-Xanax is a common drug prescribed for anxiety, but due to its highly addictive nature and a tendency for abuse, Xanax is a highly monitored drug.
-People who are prescribed Xanax are monitored by their doctors to make sure that their patient does not develop a Xanax addiction.
+Xanax is a common drug prescribed for anxiety, but due to its highly addictive nature and tendency for abuse, Xanax is a highly monitored drug.
+People prescribed Xanax are monitored by their doctors to ensure that their patient does not develop a Xanax addiction.

 Due to this, doctors and scientists have created ways in which a person can experience Xanax withdrawal in a safe and highly controlled environment.
 This is because many people who were prescribed Xanax were experiencing withdrawal after their prescription ended and found it incredibly difficult to handle.

-Xanax is also abused by people who it is not prescribed.
+Xanax is also abused by people for whom it is not prescribed.
 People who abuse Xanax are often buying it from someone else illegally.
 Because of this, people who use Xanax illegally often face a much steeper climb uphill when dealing with Xanax withdrawal.

-Please read on to find out more information about Xanax withdrawal, the detox time, and how to detox safely.
+Please read on to learn more about Xanax withdrawal, the detox time, and how to detox safely.

 Xanax is a drug that affects the central nervous system.
-It is a drug that is a depressant, which means it is meant to slow down the body.
-Heart rate decreases, blood pressure goes down, and the body temperature cools as well.
+It is a depressant that is meant to slow down the body.
+As a result, the heart rate decreases, blood pressure decreases, and the body temperature cools.

-Xanax does this as a method of reducing stress, anxiety, or panic attacks in people diagnosed with anxiety or panic disorder.
+Xanax does this to reduce stress, anxiety, or panic attacks in people diagnosed with anxiety or panic disorder.
 Xanax is also used as a preventative measure for people with epilepsy to prevent seizures.

 Over time, the person who is taking Xanax daily will experience a dependency on Xanax.
 Their body becomes accustomed to running slower.
 The brain adjusts to the drug and changes its habits so that it functions slower and at a pace that the depressant set.

-Thus, if the drug is quickly removed and not replaced, the functions of the body will increase back up to the rates that they were at before the drug was introduced.
-This means that heart rate will increase, blood pressure will go up, the body’s temperature will rise, anxiety and panic will increase, and the risk of seizure increases.
+Thus, if the drug is quickly removed and not replaced, the body’s functions will increase back up to the rates they were at before the drug was introduced.
+This means that heart rate will increase, blood pressure will go up, the body’s temperature will rise, anxiety and panic will increase, and the risk of seizure will increase.

 Xanax is a drug in the benzodiazepine family and is a short-acting drug.
 This means that it has an average half-life of approximately 11 hours.
 Therefore, approximately 6 to 12 hours after the last dosage of Xanax, withdrawal symptoms can begin if a new pill is not taken.

-The beginning withdrawal symptoms start within the first 6 to12 hours after the last dosage of Xanax.
+The withdrawal symptoms start within the first 6 to 12 hours after the last dosage of Xanax.
 This is the detoxification time.
-During this time, the body will begin to flush out the Xanax, creating a depletion in the levels of the drug in your body.
+During this time, the body will begin to flush out the Xanax, creating a depletion in the drug levels in your body.
 This is why the body begins to freak out.
-Suddenly, the drug that it was relying on to function is no longer there.
+Suddenly, the drug it relied on to function is no longer there.

 After the acute withdrawal symptoms subside after approximately 4 days, the peak symptoms will begin.
-The peaks of withdrawal begin typically around week 2 and can last up to a month or more.
+The withdrawal peaks typically begin around week 2 and can last up to a month or more.

-The last part of Xanax withdrawal is the subside, which can last months or up to years.
-This is the time after the drug has left the body when a person can still feel psychological cravings for the drug.
+The last part of Xanax withdrawal is the subside, which can last months or years.
+This is when a person can still feel psychological cravings for the drug after the drug has left the body.
 This is why it is very difficult for an addict to take a drug without becoming addicted.
 If someone is in the subside section of withdrawal and begins to take prescription or illegal Xanax again, they will most likely become addicted all over.

-One of the good things about Xanax is that there are ways to mitigate the withdrawal symptoms and prevent a person from having an extreme case of detoxification withdrawal.
-Oftentimes, a person who is prescribed Xanax will undergo gradual weaning from the drug.
+One of the good things about Xanax is that there are ways to mitigate withdrawal symptoms and prevent a person from having an extreme case of detoxification withdrawal.
+Often, a person prescribed Xanax will undergo gradual weaning from the drug.

-This is done under close supervision from their health care provider such as a doctor or a psychiatrist.
+This is done under close supervision from their health care provider, such as a doctor or a psychiatrist.
 During this time, the prescription dosage will slowly be lowered over several months or weeks.
 As the dosage decreases, the body can slowly return to its pre-drug state.
-The person will not experience severe withdrawal symptoms because there is no extreme deficit of the drug in their body.
+The person will not experience severe withdrawal symptoms because there is no extreme drug deficit in their body.

-This is without a doubt the safest way to mitigate withdrawal symptoms from Xanax.
+This is undoubtedly the safest way to mitigate withdrawal symptoms from Xanax.
 It is a way in which a medical professional can monitor symptoms, make adjustments according to a patient’s reaction, and supervise any extreme reactions.

-If a person is taking Xanax without a prescription, then they may not have the option of relying on medical professional guidance.
+If someone takes Xanax without a prescription, they may not have the option of relying on professional medical guidance.
 This can make a withdrawal a much more difficult time.
-There are several physical and psychological reactions to withdrawal as stated earlier, and so a person can be hit with a wave of hard to identify physical and emotional feelings.
+As stated earlier, there are several physical and psychological reactions to withdrawal so that a person can be hit with a wave of hard-to-identify physical and emotional feelings.

 If a person such as you or a loved one is addicted to taking Xanax for which they have no prescription, then there are some things you should do to try and help yourself feel better.